 Based at the Army School of Physical Training (ASPT) in Aldershot, its instructors are attached to every battalion and regiment in the British Army.

 It is not possible to join the RAPTC directly from civilian life.
-Prospective PTIs must first join another regiment or corps and then qualify as Regimental PTIs after a nine-week course at the ASPT.
+Prospective PTIs must first join another regiment or corps and then qualify as Regimental All Arms Physical Training Instructor (AAPTI) after an 8 week course at the ASPT.

 They then return to their own unit and only after further experience can they attend selection for the RAPTC.

-If they pass the selection course they follow a 30-week intensive training course before qualifying as an APTCI and transferring to the RAPTC.
+If they pass the selection course they follow a 30-week intensive training course before qualifying as an RAPTCI and transferring to the RAPTC.

 Olympic medallist Kriss Akabusi was a Warrant Officer Class 2 in the RAPTC and Kelly Holmes a qualified PTI.